soxueren/atsd/installation/redhat-centos-offline.md

 sudo yumdownloader --resolve java-1.7.0-openjdk-devel sysstat which hostname net-tools iproute
 ```

-> See a RedHat [note](https://access.redhat.com/solutions/10154) on using yum to download packages without installation.
+> See the RedHat [note](https://access.redhat.com/solutions/10154) on using yum to download packages without installation.

 > If some of the above dependencies are not found, for example in case of installation on new systems, run `sudo yum update` to upgrade all packages on your operating system to the latest versions.